 We have an opportunity not just to save ourselves and the future but to prove that we are not animals after all.
 Well, at least not prairie dogs.
 We might aspire to be more like gorillas.
 The story of the child who fell into the gorilla exhibit in Chicago and was saved by a female gorilla should be a lesson for all of us about compassion and love.

+Photos by John Hoogland, University of Maryland.
 Note to self: tu ne cede malis, sed contra audientor ito/yield not to ills but go forth all the bolder (Aeneid VI, 95).
-Photos by John Hoogland, University of Maryland.
+For more, go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.